js-jslog/harpguru-scripts/richters-other-56-positions.md

 This is why we call our one the *major* diatonic.
 It is the ionian (or major) tuned Richter system.
 And that's why the major diatonic we commonly know is identical to what we have listed in this Richter section as Ionian Richter.

 And it's really interesting playing with the tunings to see how the modal scales are shifted relative to how you are familiar with playing them on the Ionian Richter.

+What I mean by this is that we all know that 2nd position on an Ionian Richter is in the Mixolydian mode.
+And we also know that 3rd position on the Ionian Richter is Dorian mode.

+Well on a Mixolydian Richter, where 1st position is Mixolydian, 12th position is Ionian & 2nd position is Dorian.
+So you see the position to mode mapping is shifted up one.

 And if you have any doubts about whether it's legit to move from a major to a minor triad on The V chord as we would be doing when moving from 1st to 2nd position on this